Caelia and Mirelda: Veil Four

 Sky no longer stretched above as mere expanse—it arched, softly glowing, like a veil drawn taut with meaning.
 The terrain ahead shimmered with a quiet intensity, as if it remembered something the pilgrim had not yet discovered.

-He saw it before he understood it:
+I saw it before I understood it:

 A single arch, rising from the ridge ahead, carved of no earthly stone.
 Its surface shimmered not with reflection, but with invitation.
 Light passed through it, not around it.
 The arch stood alone, yet it belonged to everything.